 - If the stock is on a reversal, once he sees an outbreak above the upper band, he uses that outbreak as an entry signal.

 When you’re talking about actually trading, the most important thing is your trading plan.
+Losing sight of the plan can lead to lapsed judgment and costly mistakes.
 In this hypothetical trade, you want to consider where your sell indicator is.
 Let’s say you want to let your winners run.
 That would mean you wouldn’t choose an exit point based on profit, rather you would choose an exit point in relation to the indicator that you’re using.

 Ryan’s suggestion would be to sell once the price goes back down below the upper band.
 In other words, you’re going to want to wait to close the trade until the upper band has been tested in the future.
 With your exit strategy, you’re going to want to be very specific.
 Being specific eliminates having to decide on the spot what your exit strategy is going to be.